 - Using a zester, remove the zests from the lemons.
-Set the zests aside for later.
+Set the zest aside for later.

 - Cut the lemons in half and place them cut-side up on a sheet pan lined with parchment paper.

-- Drizzle a tablespoon of extra-virgin olive oil on top of the garlic head, so that the oil sink down and in-between the cloves.
+- Drizzle a tablespoon of extra-virgin olive oil on top of the garlic head, so that the oil sinks down and in between the cloves.
 Wrap the garlic head with the tin foil and transfer to the sheet pan with the lemons.

 - Bake in the oven for 25 minutes, until the lemon is golden and slightly caramelized.